CeeLo Green: Other ventures

 Managed by Primary Wave Entertainment, Green has endorsed various brands, including 7 Up, M&M's, and Duracell.
 Green owns part of the sake brand TYKU and the company has collaborated with him on a few business ventures, including a commercial promoting the brand, dubbed the "first national sake commercial" in the United States.
 In 2011, it was estimated by a New York Times reporter that Green earned some US$20 million, predominantly from the endorsement deals, in that year alone.

 Personal life

 Green has described himself as having been a "goon" in his youth, as well as a "kleptomaniac, pyromaniac, just plain maniac".

-Green was married to Christina Johnson, and divorced in 2005.
-He and Johnson have a son, Kingston, born on September 30, 2000, and Green was stepfather to her daughters, Sierra (born 1990) and Kalah.
+Green was married to Christina Johnson, and they divorced in 2005.
+Their son, Kingston, was born on September 30, 2000, and Green was stepfather to her daughters, Sierra (born 1990) and Kalah.
 Sierra appeared on the MTV show My Super Sweet 16 for her 15th birthday party in 2005.